 Alternative Breaks is a service-learning program for students to explore social issues through meaningful service, education, and reflection during their academic breaks.
-The Alternative Breaks (AB) program aims to: train Break Leaders with the knowledge and skills to lead their peers in memorable, safe, and fun breaks; strengthen partnerships with communities where breaks take place; sustain service education in DECals and apply the justice lens of the service trip social issues to local (Bay Area) contexts; and create trips are open to students from all income levels.
+The Alternative Breaks program aims to: train Break Leaders with the knowledge and skills to lead their peers in memorable, safe, and fun breaks; strengthen partnerships with communities where breaks take place; sustain service education in DECals and apply the justice lens of the service trip social issues to local Bay Area contexts; and create trips that are open to students from all income levels.

-Formed in the aftermath of Hurricane Katrina, The Magnolia Project is a University of California, Berkeley student social justice organization created in collaboration with the UC Berkeley's Public Service Center.
-In 2006, UC Berkeley began partnering with community based organizations in New Orleans and 2013-14 marks the eighth year of a ten-year commitment to working in solidarity with Gulf Coast communities.
+Formed in the aftermath of Hurricane Katrina, the Magnolia Project is a University of California, Berkeley student social justice organization created in collaboration with the UC Berkeley's Public Service Center.
+In 2006, UC Berkeley began partnering with community based organizations in New Orleans and 2015-16 marked the tenth year of our working in solidarity with Gulf Coast communities.

 Magnolia Project seeks dedicated students who are not afraid to get dirty and challenge their own assumptions about a just rebuilding process in the Gulf Coast.
-The program offers a 2-week winter service trip, an 8-week summer internship program.
+The program offers a 2-week winter service trip.